 Studies Show Music Makes You Want To Move

 We all love some genre of music.
-Whether it’s EDM, hip-hop, rhythm and blues, or jazz, music alone produces a variety of health benefits.
+Whether it’s EDM, hip-hop, rhythm and blues, or jazz, there countless health benefits of music.
 In fact, studies suggest that the human mind is programmed to make you want to move when hearing a good beat.
 “It’s an instinctive response,” says Costas Karageorghis, Ph.D., a music and sports researcher and coauthor of Inside Sport Psychology.
 Richard Ebstein, Ph.D., a professor in the psychology department at the National University of Singapore, says, “it’s a universal phenomenon.
 Even birds and bees use dance to communicate.”

 Neuroscience shows that listening to music heightens positive emotions in certain brain centers; thus, activating chemicals called dopamine that result in a feeling of elation.
 Due to its historic role in healing and neurological reach, researchers highly recommend its usage in healthcare by helping patients during post-surgery recovery or as a form of therapy for people with Alzheimer’s.
 Moreover, by combining this health phenomenon with dance – the benefits are even greater.